 - It gives a clear picture of soft tissue which X-rays are unable to show up.

-Limitations of Ultrasound Procedure
+Limitations of Ultrasound Scan

-Ultrasound cannot be used to study any part of the body containing air, so it is not useful tool for diagnosing lung problems and those of digestive tract.
+Ultrasound cannot be used to study any part of the body containing air, so it is not a useful tool for diagnosing lung problems and those of digestive tract.
 In such cases, barium extracts, CT scanning (check here to know more about CT Scan in India), and MRI (Check here to know more about MRI in India) are preferable.